Ishita-verma20/CODETECH-TASK-2/README.md

 - **Long-Term Dependency Handling:** Effectively captures long-term dependencies in sequences.
 - **Avoids Shortcomings of Standard RNNs:** Mitigates issues like vanishing and exploding gradients.

+#### Conclusion:
+By leveraging LSTM networks for stock price prediction, this project aims to deliver accurate forecasts and valuable insights, aiding investors in making informed decisions.
+The use of historical data, combined with advanced time series modeling techniques, enhances the reliability of predictions and provides a strong foundation for financial analysis and strategy development.